-These glyphs mention four witnesses of the rituals portrayed on this stella: emblem glyphs for lords from the sites of Copan, Tikal, Calakmul, and Palenque.
+Glyphs on the side panel mention four witnesses of the rituals related to the installation of Stela A: emblem glyphs for lords from the sites of Copan, Tikal, Calakmul, and Palenque.
+These lords represented the four most powerful political entities of the Mayan world at that time.

 John Harris and Stephen Sterns, Understanding Maya Inscriptions: A Hieroglyph Handbook, p.
 71.